anupamsaikia/cipher-kitchen/README.md

 # cipher-kitchen
-A tool to experiment with different cipher algorithms
+A tool to experiment with different cipher algorithms.

+Visit the [website](https://cipher-kitchen.web.app/) to experiment

+## Project requirements
+* node.js

 ## Project setup
 ```